-International Women’s Day, women’s health & gender: Four things to consider as health practitioners and researchers
+International Women’s Day, women’s health and gender: Four things to consider as health practitioners and researchers

 This blog explores the relationship between women’s health and gender inequity, identifying key points for health practitioners and researchers to consider.

 Rosemary Morgan, Kui Muraya, Kate Hawkins, Sassy Molyneux, Linda Waldman